Yaolab-fantastic/DDASR/README.md

 ## Implementation details

-Our proposed model is trained on 2 NVIDIA GeForce RTX 3090 GPUs with 48 GB memory using the PyTorch.
+Proposed model is trained on 2 NVIDIA GeForce RTX 3090 GPUs with 48 GB memory using the PyTorch.

 ## Dataset